syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 # Getting Started

-##Creating a simple application with OlapClient.
+##Creating a simple application with OlapClient

-This section explains on how to create a simple OlapClient.
+This section covers the information required to create a simple OlapClient bound to OLAP datasource.

->**NOTE: This section illustrates by creating a simple Web Application through Visual Studio IDE, since OlapClient is a server-side control with .NET dependency.
-The Web Application contains a HTML page and a service that transfers data to server-side, process and return backs the data to client-side for control re-rendering.
-The service utilized to communicate can be either WCF or WebAPI based on your requirement and illustrated both for your convenience.**
+N> We will be illustrating this section by creating a simple Web Application through Visual Studio IDE since OlapClient is a server-side control with .NET dependency.
+The Web Application would contain a HTML page and a service that would transfer data to server-side, process and return back the data to client-side for control re-rendering.
+The service utilized for communication could be either WCF or WebAPI based on user requirement and we have illustrated both for user convenience.

 ###Project Initialization
 Create a new **ASP.NET Empty Web Application** by using Visual Studio IDE and name the project as **“OlapClientDemo”**.